Yawen502/Computations_in_neural_network/codebase/week_10_code/week 10 update.md

         self.z_t = self.Sigmoid(torch.matmul(self.w_z, self.r_t) + torch.matmul(self.p_z, x) + self.b_z)
         self.r_t = (1 - self.z_t) * self.r_t + self.z_t * self.Sigmoid(torch.matmul(self.w_r, self.r_t) + torch.matmul(self.p_r, x) + self.b_r)

+## Problems
+#### DaleCB cannot perform better than Vanilla, which is quite counterintuitive

+#### The trend of performance of network with respect to input size is not very consistent for different networks

+#### Large variance for each trail.
+Should probably train several times and take (the best/average)?

+## Conclusion
+- We should also look into CB-GRU with no sign constraints, but no STP and no Dale?

+- Check what is wrong with DaleCB.
+Although we have the Dale constraints, with the current and conductance-based feature we should still have at least 25-35% like performance from expectation.
+Also we're using small hidden size, so that might be an issue -- I'm using same hidden size for Dale and nonDale model, which might not be fair.

+- STP nonDale and STPDale both perform well, and as Dale is introducing constraints it is not strange that the nonDale model outperforms.
+STPDale's model proves that with a large degree of biological features, the model perform well.